Rockwell32001/git_101_recipes_demo/readme.md

 1. 1 pount of sausage
 1. 1 whole onion, minced
 1. A whole BULB of Garlic.
 No joke, a whole BULB.
 Not a freaking clove, a BULB.
+1. 1 can of Cream of Mushroom Soup

+### Instructions

+1. Brown the meat
+1. Add the onions